syncfusion-content/wpf-docs/wpf/Diagram/Commands/Clipboard.md

 ## Copy command

-Copy command is used to copy the seleceted diagram objects to the clipboard.
+Copy command is used to copy the selected diagram objects to the clipboard.
 Copy command can be executed by the keyboard shortcut CTRL + C.

 {% tabs %}
 {% highlight C# %}